Sage-Bionetworks/portalsDocs/articles/discussion.md

 `Discussion` forums are a way to easily communicate with others, similar to a message board, which is visible to all those with whom a project is shared.
 In this guide you will learn how to:

-* Create a new essage thread
+* Create a new message thread
 * Respond to a current thread
 * Manage notifications
 * Moderate a discussion forum